 How do I become an MYP?

-- To become an MYP you have to be elected by other young people in an official UKYP election.
+– To become an MYP you have to be elected by other young people in an official UK Youth Parliament election.

 – Any young person who is a resident of the UK, and aged between 11 and 18 years old (inclusive) has the right to stand for election as an MYP and the right to vote for their MYP.

-- Each Local Education Authority (LEA) in England represents a Youth Parliament Constituency.
+– Each Local Authority (LA) in England represents a Youth Parliament constituency.
 The number of MYPs allocated to each constituency varies depending upon the number of young people who live in that area.
-To find out how many MYPs there should be in your area, please have a look at the list at the bottom of the page.

 – Elections generally take place between December and February each year.

-- Over the past couple of years over one million young people have voted in UKYP elections.
+– Over the past couple of years over one million young people have voted in UK Youth Parliament elections.